papadreama/InsightLab/content/A Course on Contemplative Studies.md

+---
+title: A Course on Contemplative Studies
+draft:
+tags:
+---
 ## Overview

 This course is designed for students to explore and develop a personal ecology of contemplative practices aimed at integrating their academic and professional journeys with their personal values and aspirations.
 Through a comprehensive curriculum that blends theory, practice, and reflection, students will critically examine their values, motivations, mental models, and habits of mind.